jaimerodas/epub_tools/README.md

 - `add`       Add chapter XHTML files into an existing EPUB
 - `pack`      Package an EPUB directory into a `.epub` file
 - `unpack`    Unpack a `.epub` file into a directory
+- `compile`   Takes EPUBs in a dir and splits, cleans, and compiles into a single EPUB

 Run `epub-tools COMMAND --help` for details on options.